High-energy cosmic neutrinos as a probe of the vector mediator scenario in light of the muon $g-2$ anomaly and Hubble tension: Introduction

-In Fig.~\ref{fig:params} we show the IceCube preferred region in red in the plane of the unknown gauge boson mass and the unknown neutrino mass.
-The shaded area shows the region of neutrino masses excluded by cosmology~\cite{Zyla:2020zbs}, while the region between $m_{Z'}\sim10-17$~MeV shows the range of the gauge boson mass that may explain the $(g-2)_{\mu}$ observations while remaining consistent with the null results from CCFR~\cite{Altmannshofer:2014pba,Mishra:1991bv} and Borexino~\cite{Kamada:2015era,Harnik:2012ni,Bellini:2011rx}.
+In Fig.~\ref{fig:params} we show the IceCube preferred region in red in the plane of the gauge boson mass and the neutrino mass.
+Here the resonance energy in the observer frame is $E_{\rm res}=m_{Z'}^2/[2m_\nu(1+\bar{z})]$, where $\bar{z}\sim1$ is the typical redshift of the neutrino sources.
+The gray shaded area shows the region of neutrino masses excluded by cosmology.
+Given that none of the individual neutrino masses can exceed the cosmological bound on the sum of neutrino masses, we display the Planck 2018 bound $\sum m_{\nu} < 0.24$~\cite{Planck:2018vyg}.
+Notice that the region between $m_{Z'}\sim10-17$~MeV shows the range of the gauge boson mass that may explain the $(g-2)_{\mu}$ observations while remaining consistent with the null results from CCFR~\cite{Altmannshofer:2014pba,Mishra:1991bv} and Borexino~\cite{Kamada:2015era,Harnik:2012ni,Bellini:2011rx}.
 For simplicity we have assumed the natural level of loop-induced kinetic mixing for the Borexino constraint, but in principle this can be relaxed by allowing model-dependent additional particles in the loop.
 This would only allow for slightly lighter gauge boson masses.
-Similar masses and gauge couplings can also explain the Hubble tension via the extra contribution to the radiation density from the light vector particle (e.g., Ref.~\cite{Escudero:2019gzq}).
+Similar masses and gauge couplings can also alleviate the Hubble tension via the extra contribution to the radiation density from the light vector particle (e.g., Ref.~\cite{Escudero:2019gzq}).

 The remainder of this paper is as follows.
 In the next section, we introduce the model and the neutrino-neutrino cross section the model predicts.
 In Sec.~III we consider implications of the present IceCube shower data can provide, being careful to allow for fairly weak priors on both particle and astrophysical parameters.
 We discuss the potential of the next generation detectors in confirming or excluding the model in Sec.~IV and we conclude in Sec.~V.